sunjay/wolf-asm/docs.md

 Available for use in any section.

 * `.include "path/to/file.ax"` - equivalent to copying/pasting the contents of
-  the specified file directly at the location of the `.include` statement
+  the specified file directly at the location of the `.include` statement.
+  Relative paths are resolved relative to the directory of the file in which the `.include` directive is parsed.
+That is, if `a/b/c.ax` contains an `.include` directive, that directive path will be resolved relative to `a/b`.
 * `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
 The immediate value will be substituted as-is.
 The name must be a valid label and must be unique among all labels and other constants.